luncliff/coroutine/ReadMe.md

 #include <coroutine/concrt.h> // concurrency utilities
 ```

 Go language style channel to deliver data between coroutines.
 It Supports awaitable read/write and select operation are possible.

 But it is slightly different from that of the Go language because we don't have a built-in scheduler in C++.
-Furthermore Goroutine is quite different from the C++ coroutine.
+Furthermore Goroutine is quite different from the C++ Coroutines.
 It may not a necessary feature since there are so much of the channel implementation, but I'm sure **breakpointing** this one will **train** you.

 ```c++